 This element of the MSt course aims to develop your understanding of the research process, to familiarize you with key feminist concepts and questions about research methodology, and to introduce you to a range of the approaches and resources used by feminist researchers in the humanities.
+It is intended to encourage self-reflexivity and critiques pertaining to the nature of feminist knowledge generation.

-One purpose this seminar serves is preparing students to undertake their own research for the MSt dissertation-providing a general foundation for the more detailed and specialized work done by individual students with their assigned dissertation supervisors.
+One purpose of this seminar is to prepare students to undertake their own research for the MSt dissertation-providing a general foundation for the more detailed and specialized work done by individual students with their assigned dissertation supervisors.
 But it also has a more general purpose, namely helping you to understand and critically evaluate the research literature you will be reading for all parts of the MSt course.